 Federal Buildings Fund

-The FBF is the primary fund established for financial administration of Public Buildings Service activities.
-PBS provides workplaces for federal agencies and their employees.
-FBF resources are primarily generated by rent paid to GSA by other federal agencies.
-Operating results are displayed on the Consolidating Statements of Net Cost, segregated into two primary components of Building Operations – Government owned, and Building Operations – Leased.
+The FBF is the primary fund established for financial administration of the Public Buildings Service (PBS) activities.
+PBS provides workplaces for Federal agencies and their employees.
+FBF resources are primarily generated by rent paid to GSA by other Federal agencies.
+Operating results are displayed on the Consolidating Statements of Net Cost, segregated into the two primary components of Building Operations – Government Owned, and Building Operations – Leased.

-In FY 2022, FBF gross revenue 2 was over $11.9 billion, with over 58 percent of the revenue generated from PBS’s top five federal customer agencies as shown in Table 3.
+In FY 2021, FBF gross revenue1 was over $11.9 billion, with over 59 percent of the revenue generated from the top five Federal customer agencies as shown in the table below:

-2 The above gross revenue is inclusive of reimbursable income and does not reflect the revenue available for appropriations.
+1 The above gross revenue is inclusive of reimbursable income and does not reflect the revenue available for appropriations.

-FBF Net Revenue from Operations represents the amounts remaining after PBS’s costs of operating federally owned and leased buildings are subtracted from revenue.
-Net Revenue from Operations generates funding to support investments in repairs and alterations for federal buildings and to provide funding for the cost of constructing new federal buildings, subject to appropriation to the FBF enacted by Congress.
+FBF Net Revenue from Operations represents the amounts remaining after the costs of operating GSA owned and leased buildings are subtracted from revenue.
+Net Revenue from Operations is available to request appropriations for investing in major repairs and alterations for Federal buildings and to provide funding for the cost of constructing new Federal buildings.

-The primary source of revenue in the FBF is rent earned from our occupant agencies and the primary source of expenses are the cost of leasing building space and the cost of operating our portfolio of federally owned and leased buildings.
-PBS also operates a reimbursable work authorization program, which provides occupant agencies with services and improvements in our space, beyond what we provide in exchange for the payment of rent.
+The primary source of revenue into the FBF is rent from our customer agencies and the primary sources of expense are the cost of leasing building space and the cost of operating the GSA portfolio of GSA-owned and -leased buildings.
+PBS also operates a reimbursable work authorization program, which provides customer agencies with alterations and improvements in GSA space, above what is specified in base rental agreements.

-In the FBF, obligations are primarily the value of contracts awarded to commercial vendors for the construction of new federal buildings, repairs and alterations, cleaning, utilities and other maintenance of our federal buildings.
-Obligations are also incurred for payments to commercial landlords for space we lease on behalf of other federal agencies.
-Obligations incurred in FY 2022 reflect decreases in total program activity.
-Generally, changes in net outlays reflect a continuing trend of collections from operating revenues exceeding amounts disbursed for operating and capital programs.
+In the FBF, obligations are primarily the value of contracts awarded to commercial vendors for the construction of new Federal buildings; for repairs and alterations, cleaning, utilities and other maintenance of GSA-owned Federal buildings; and lease and related payments to commercial landlords for space leased by GSA for Federal agencies.
+Obligations incurred in FY 2021 reflect decreases in total program activity.
+Generally, changes in Net Outlays reflect a continuing trend of collections from operating revenues exceeding amounts disbursed for operating and capital programs.
 The changes in both obligations incurred and outlays reflect decreases particularly caused by the $767 million purchase of the Department of Transportation headquarters building in Washington, DC during FY 2020.
 No such large purchases were made in FY 2021.
 Excluding the impacts of that purchase, the balance of the obligations incurred in the FBF were up comparatively from the previous year, while Net Outlays were down, by insignificant amounts.